StuyPulse/NewbieBot/README.md

 Each subsystem holds all of the hardware that is physically on the mechanism, including motors, solenoids (pistons), and encoders.

+In this lab you'll be coding your own subsystems!

+## Day 1: Intake

+First, we're going to be coding an intake, which brings balls into the robot.
+The intake is has an arm that hangs in front of the robot with spinning wheels to force balls inwards, and this arm can retract to perpendicular.

+The intake has one NEO to drive the wheels on the arm and a double solenoid (two-way) that controls it extending or retracting.

 ## Hardware Classes

 ### CANSparkMax